stufield/wranglr/.github/ISSUE_TEMPLATE/feature_template.md

 ---
 name: ✨ Feature request
-about: Make a case for a new feature in `helpr`
+about: Make a case for a new feature in `wranglr`
 labels: feature
 ---